 Some Helpful Hints Before Starting

 This pattern uses a variety of stitches and is probably best suited for an experienced knitter or an adventurous beginner.
-It may seem a bit complicated at first, but the pattern features only 8 repeating rows and you'll quickly get the hang of it.
+It may seem a bit complicated at first, but the pattern features only eight repeating rows, and you'll quickly get the hang of it.

 - In describing this pattern, I think of it as a series of designs moving across the width of the table runner.
 To make it easier to follow the pattern while knitting, I've grouped these design motifs in parenthesis.
 Although this does not follow the standard structure of knitting patterns, I found that this helped me identify which stitch I was on when working each row.

-- This pattern features a double yarnover (example: k2tog, yo, yo, ssk) that I've used before in some of my other designs.
-For a video tutorial of how to knit through the double yarnover, please visit my blog.
+- This pattern features a double yarnover (for example, k2tog, yo, yo, ssk) that I've used before in some of my other designs.
+For a video tutorial on how to knit through the double yarnover, please visit my blog.

-- 2 skeins of Caron Simply Soft (5 oz, 250 yards) in grey heather: I used 1 and 1/4 skeins because it's what I had, but wished I had more.
+- Two skeins of Caron Simply Soft (5 oz, 250 yards) in grey heather: I used one and 1/4 skeins because it's what I had, but I wished I had more.

 - Size #7 needle (or the correct needles to get gauge)